2021 Local Domestic and Family Violence Committee Grants Funding Guidelines

 Privacy and disclosure information

-Women NSW, Department of Communities and Justice (DCJ), will collect and store the information committees provide to enable processing of the grants.
+Strategy and Programs, Department of Communities and Justice (DCJ), will collect and store the information committees provide to enable processing of the grants.

 The information will only be used for the purpose for which it was collected.
 Applicants must ensure people whose personal details are supplied with applications are aware the department is being supplied with this information and how it will be used.

 Funded projects will be required to agree to information about the project being used for evaluation, promotional and media purposes.
-Should your application be successful, the department may need to provide certain information to the media and members of parliament for promotional activities.
+Should your application be successful, the department may provide certain information to the media and members of parliament for promotional activities.

-Please contact Women NSW at WomenNSWGrants@dcj.nsw.gov.au.
+Please contact Strategy and Programs at WomenNSWGrants@dcj.nsw.gov.au.